MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

 ## <span id="Manually_delete"></span><span id="MANUALLY_DELETE"></span>Manually delete BCDEdit entries

-Manually deleting is not normally required, but is provided here as a troubleshooting procedure for unusual situations.
+Manually deleting is not normally required but is provided here as a troubleshooting procedure for unusual situations.

-Manually deleting entries is not necessary when using the KDNET utility.
-For more information, see [TBD]().
+Manually deleting entries is not necessary when using the kdnet utility.
+For more information, see [[Setting Up KDNET Network Kernel Debugging Automatically](setting-up-a-network-debugging-connection-automatically.md).

 To manually delete BCDEdit Entries, complete these steps.

 1. On the target computer, open a Command Prompt window as Administrator.

-2. Enter this command to delete the BCDEDit debugging entries for KDNET ethernet transport for boot and kernel debugging.
+2. Enter this command to delete the BCDEDit debugging entries for KDNET network transport for boot and kernel debugging.

     ```
     bcdedit -deletevalue {dbgsettings} hostip